compdyn/rl_grid_coarsen/README.md

-# Optimization-Based Algebraic Multigrid Coarsening Using Reinforcement Learning
+# Optimization-Based Algebraic Multigrid Coarsening Using Reinforcement Learning (NeurIPS 2021)
 Code for reproducing the experimental results in our paper: https://arxiv.org/pdf/2106.01854.pdf